iarakshana/hw5/README.md

 Please also complete the single (!) python-focussed problem:

 Circular primes have the property that all rotations of their digits are also prime numbers.
 For instance, 19937, 37199, 71993, 93719, 99371, are all circular primes.
-Below 100, there are thirteen such primes below 100: 2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97.
+Below 100, there are thirteen such primes: 2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97.
 How many circular primes are there below one million?

 You should start by figuring out 'the' efficient algorithm for calculating a list of primes.
 (Hint from lectures: Eratosthenes.)